-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements of Golden Arrow Resources Corporation ("the Company") for the years ended December 31, 2021 and 2020 and related notes thereto which have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the condensed consolidated interim financial statements of Golden Arrow Resources Corporation ("the Company") for the six months ended June 30, 2022 and 2021 and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All figures are in Canadian dollars unless otherwise noted.
-This MD&A has been prepared as of April 7, 2022.
+This MD&A has been prepared as of August 24, 2022.